Code-Institute-Submissions/biareiam-blackjack_AprResub/README.md

 The rules of the original game can be found here : [Wikipedia](https://en.wikipedia.org/wiki/Blackjack)

 ## User Stories
- 1. As a player, I want to be able to enter an username.
+ 1. As a player, I want to be able to enter a username.
  2. As a player, I want to be able to see the rules of the game.
- 3. As a player, I want to be able to choose if I can to hit or stay.
+ 3. As a player, I want to be able to choose if I can hit or stay.
  4. As a player, I want to be able to see my cards.
- 5. As a player, I want to be able to see the dealer's hand in the end of the game and a sum of it.
+ 5. As a player, I want to be able to see the dealer's hand at the end of the game and a sum of it.
  6. As a player, I want to have the option to play again or quit it.

 ## Features